History of Palestine: Emergence of cities

+Around 3100 BCE, the region saw radical change, with the abandonment and destruction of many settlements, including the Egyptian colony.
+These were quickly replaced by new walled settlements in plains and coastal regions, surrounded by mud-brick fortifications and reliant on nearby agricultural hamlets for their food.

+The Canaanite city-states held trade and diplomatic relations with Egypt and Syria.
+Parts of the Canaanite urban civilization were destroyed around 2500 BCE, though there is no consensus as to why (for one theory, see 4.2-kiloyear event).
+Incursions by nomads from the east of the Jordan River who settled in the hills followed soon thereafter, as well as cultural influence from the ancient Syrian city of Ebla.
+That period known as the Intermediate Bronze Age (2500–2000 BCE), was defined recently out of the tail of the Early Bronze Age and the head of the preceding Middle Bronze Age.
+Others date the destruction to the end of Early Bronze Age III (c.
+2350/2300 BCE) and attribute it to Syrian Amorites, Kurgans, southern nomads or internal conflicts within Canaan.

-In the Middle Bronze Age (2200–1500 BCE), Canaan was influenced by the surrounding civilizations of ancient Egypt, Mesopotamia, Phoenicia, Minoan Crete, and Syria.
+In the Middle Bronze Age (2000–1500 BCE), Canaan was influenced by the surrounding civilizations of ancient Egypt, Mesopotamia, Phoenicia, Minoan Crete, and Syria.
 Diverse commercial ties and an agriculturally based economy led to the development of new pottery forms, the cultivation of grapes, and the extensive use of bronze.
 Burial customs from this time seemed to be influenced by a belief in the afterlife.
 The Middle Kingdom Egyptian Execration Texts attest to Canaanite trade with Egypt during this period.
-The Minoan influence is apparent at Tel Kabri.
+The Minoan influence is apparent at Tel Kabri in the form of a Minoan-style painting found within a Canaanite palace.

 A DNA analysis published in May 2020 showed that migrants from the Caucasus mixed with the local population to produce the Canaanite culture that existed during the Bronze Age.

 Egyptian dominance

-During 1550–1400 BCE, the Canaanite city-states became vassals to the New Kingdom of Egypt, which expanded into the Levant under Ahmose I and Thutmose I. Political, commercial and military events towards the end of this period (1450–1350 BCE) were recorded by ambassadors and Canaanite proxy rulers for Egypt in 379 cuneiform tablets known as the Amarna Letters.
+Between 1550 and 1400 BCE, the Canaanite city-states became vassals to the New Kingdom of Egypt.
+Political, commercial and military events towards the end of this period (1450–1350 BCE) were recorded by ambassadors and Canaanite proxy rulers for Egypt in 379 cuneiform tablets known as the Amarna Letters.
 These refer to local chieftains, such as Biridiya of Megiddo, Lib'ayu of Shechem and Abdi-Heba in Jerusalem.
 Abdi-Heba is a Hurrian name, and enough Hurrians lived in Canaan at that time to warrant contemporary Egyptian texts naming the locals as Ḫurru.